Coton Hill, Shropshire

-Coton Hill is an historic suburb of the town of Shrewsbury, Shropshire, situated in the ancient parish of St Mary (with a small enclave of the parish of St Julian in Greenfields), in the West Midlands of England.
-The River Severn flows nearby to the west, whilst Bagley Brook, the original river bed of the Severn runs to the east.
+Coton Hill is a suburb of Shrewsbury, Shropshire, England.
+The River Severn flows to the west, and Bagley Brook, the original river bed of the Severn, to the east.

 History and development

-Historians have suggested that the area became known as Coton Hill through the second occupations of its inhabitants.
-The area is believed to have been populated before the 1066 conquest, and its occupants were described as being cotters (someone who farmed or reared cattle).
+The area is believed to have been populated before the Norman Conquest, and its occupants were described as being cotters (someone who farmed or reared cattle).

 Coton Hill had an unusual number of public houses in proximity to each other, thanks to being on the historic route from Ellesmere and Chester.
-Pubs include the Woody (Woodman Inn), the Bird in Hand, the Royal Oak and the Severn Apprentice.
-The Severn Apprentice was closed in May 2009 and was later gutted by fire with the site it occupied being redeveloped for housing.
+Pubs include the Woodman Inn, Bird in Hand, Royal Oak and Severn Apprentice.
+The Severn Apprentice closed in 2009 and was later gutted by fire, with the site it occupied being redeveloped for housing.

-A strangely named passage exists in this old former village – "Pig Trough".
+A strangely named passage exists in the old former village – "Pig Trough".
 The Shropshire Agricultural Showground is just outside Coton Hill, and this is used once a year, usually in May, to hold the Shropshire County Show.